Converting WebP to PNG: A Comprehensive Guide

 Batch Converting Multiple WebP Files

-When you need to convert many WebP files to PNG format, batch conversion can save significant time and effort.
-Here are effective approaches for handling multiple files:
+When you need to convert many WebP files to PNG format, batch conversion can save significant time and effort:

 For developers and power users, here's a simple batch conversion script using ImageMagick: